 The electoral system eliminates the spoiler effect, encourages candidates to run positive campaigns, and ensures winners have majority support.
 In New York City, the reform has the potential to save the city millions of dollars each election cycle by avoiding costly runoff elections.

 Common Cause New York led the charge to place Ranked Choice Voting on the 2019 ballot by lobbying the city’s charter review commission.
-They’re joined by Rank the Vote NYC, the official ballot committee, in advocating for more voter choice in NYC.
-Supporters in New York can sign up to volunteer here.
+They were joined by Rank the Vote NYC, the official ballot committee, in advocating for more voter choice in NYC.